S.H.A.R.E. Center

 • Have a declared major and current degree plan signed by a department chair or advisor

-• Meet limited-income guidelines.
+• Meet limited-income guidelines

-For more information, contact Bryanna Noriega at pac-REFC@alamo.edu or call 210-486-3121
+For more information, contact Isabel Cavazos or Bryanna Noriega at pac-REFC@alamo.edu or call 210-486-3502

 Clothing and other Support